8 Types of Owls in Georgia

 3. Long-eared Owl

 The Long-eared Owl (Asio otus) is a medium-sized owl native to Georgia.
-They are easily recognizable by their yellow eyes and long, prominent ear tufts.
-The Long-eared Owl is dark brown in color with spotted white and dark streaks across its chest.
+It is easily recognizable by its yellow eyes and long, prominent ear tufts.
+The Long-eared Owl is dark brown with spotted white and dark streaks across its chest.

 During the day, the Long-eared Owl can be seen perched atop trees or telephone poles and will often roost together in groups.
 These birds can be heard calling at night with a series of soft, muffled hoots.

 They also migrate during winter, though they remain in Georgia for most of the year.
-If you’re looking for a unique wildlife experience, watch for these magnificent types of Owls in Georgia!
+If you want a unique wildlife experience, watch for these magnificent Owls in Georgia!

 4. Northern Saw-whet Owl

-The call of the Northern Saw-whet Owl is a sharp tooth or series of notes, often repeated several times.
-It has a unique hunting method of “perch-hunting,” where it will sit on a branch and wait for its prey to pass by.
+The Northern Saw-whet Owl’s call is a sharp tooth or series of notes, often repeated several times.
+Its unique hunting method is “perch-hunting,” where it sits on a branch and waits for its prey to pass by.

 The Northern Saw-whet Owl is an elusive creature that is hard to spot in the wild.
 They are most active at night but can sometimes be spotted during the day if you’re lucky.
 The best way to find them is to listen for their distinctive call, often heard in the early evening or morning.